IT Systems Administrator - Associate Degree

 - Network Support Specialist: designs and configures networks, installs hardware and software components, and maintains network performance.

-- Network Administrator: develops security procedures, assigns access rights, installs application software, and configures user profiles.
+- Systems Administrator: develops security procedures, assigns access rights, installs application software, and configures user profiles.

-- Successful completion of the course work in this program will also prepare a student to pursue vendor certification as a Network Engineer.
+- Successful completion of the course work in this program will prepare a student to pursue vendor certification.